joan-gerard/joan-gerard/README.md

 ✍️ About me

-I am a Full-stack Javascript developer with a background linguistics and project management.<br> I graduated from Salt Bootcamp end of March 2022.<br>
+I am a Full-stack Javascript developer with a background in linguistics and project management.<br> I graduated from Salt Bootcamp end of March 2022.<br>

 📬 Where to find me